Unified Description of Pseudoscalar Meson Structure from Light to Heavy Quarks

-The impact-parameter space generalized parton distributions (IPS-GPDs) for the pion and kaon provide direct insight into the transverse spatial distribution of partons correlated with their longitudinal momentum fraction.
+The IPS-GPDs for the pion and kaon provide direct insight into the transverse spatial distribution of partons correlated with their longitudinal momentum fraction.
 These distributions are obtained through the Fourier transform of the zero-skewness GPD are shown in Fig.~\ref{fig:IPS-GPD_mesonspionkaon}.
 In this representation, the quark (antiquark) contributions populate the regions $x>0$ ($x<0$), enabling a transparent visualization of flavor-dependent spatial asymmetries.

 For the pion, isospin symmetry ensures a left--right symmetric IPS-GPD, reflecting the equal contribution of the dressed $u$ and $d$ valence quarks to the transverse center of momentum.
 In contrast, the kaon exhibits a pronounced asymmetry in impact-parameter space: the heavier $s$ quark is more tightly localized and dominates the transverse center of momentum, while the lighter $u$ quark displays a broader spatial distribution with its maximum shifted toward larger transverse distances.
 This behavior arises from the explicit breaking of flavor symmetry and is consistent with the skewed structure observed in the kaon PDA and PDF.